"Telemetry2U supply gateways that are plug-play-compatible with our servers in most cases

-The gateway sends data to the Telemetry2U server over UDP port 1701 (in Australia).
-Most routers handle UDP by default, otherwise it might be necessary to open port UDP 1701 for traffic to get through to the server.
+The gateway sends data to the Telemetry2U server over UDP.
+Most routers handle UDP by default, otherwise it might be necessary to open the selected/used UDP port for traffic to get through to the server.

 When the server receives a packet from the gateway, the server sends an acknowledgement back to advise that the packet was received OK.
 This response (PUSH_ACK) goes back to the source port on a random ephemeral port either from the gateway or from the NAT / firewall.
 Most firewalls will check that the IP address and destination port match up, meaning it’s an existing connection so it’s not really any different from an outgoing TCP connection from that point of view.
 The router/firewall doesn’t need a permanently open incoming UDP port, just the ability to receive that incoming packet after data is sent.

 Outgoing UDP port 123 access is required to connect to an NTP (Network Time Protocol) server because the LoraWAN gateway requires an accurate time for operation.
 The following NTP servers are used and currently there is no way to configure alternatives:

 - server 1.openwrt.pool.ntp.org